AhmedAbdelhamid19/System-Design/docs/7-databases-acid-replica-backup-master-slave.md

 ## Replica vs Backup

 - Replica: live copy continuously updated (synchronous or asynchronous).
-Often used for failover and scaling reads; may be affected by programmer errors that also affect primary.
+Often used for failover and scaling reads; may be affected by programmer errors that also affect primary (for example if programmer delete by default rows of table or dropped a table, then replicas also affected).
 - Backup: point-in-time copy stored separately for recovery; not live or automatically in sync — safe against accidental deletions if taken earlier.

 ## Multi-master clustering